-The jump start positive terminal on the discharged battery (1) is located on the battery on the driver side of the vehicle.
+The jump start remote positive terminal (1) and the remote negative ground terminal (2) for the discharged battery are on the driver side of the vehicle.

-The jump start positive terminal (4) and negative terminal (3) are on the battery of the vehicle providing the jump start.
+The jump start negative terminal (3) and positive terminal (4) are on the battery of the vehicle providing the jump start.

 The positive jump start connection for the discharged battery is under a cover.
-Open the cover to expose the terminal.
+Remove the cover to expose the terminal.